 The fees you will pay for services we provide – and these will vary depending on the data package, trading environment, and commission plan you have chosen – encompass:

 - Costs to buy, hold and sell investments.
-A list of our commissions, interest rates and fees is available at https://www.questrade.com/pricing/self-directed-commissions-plans-fees
+A list of our commissions, interest rates and fees is available at https://www.questrade.com/pricing/self-directed-commissions-plans-fees.
+If you are opening a Forex & CFDs account, you can find information concerning our fees and commissions at https://forex.questrade.com/forex-cfd-pricing.

-- Compensation paid to us for products or services you may buy through us (for example, from mutual fund managers, which do not have retail clients directly, or insurance-related companies that can provide products that complement the investments or services we provide directly).
+- Compensation paid to us for products or services you may buy through us (from mutual fund managers for example, or insurance-related companies that can provide products that complement the investments or services we provide directly).

 Notice of price changes